 The induced current is proportional to the sound energy that created it and could be considered as the electrical signal, except that it’s not suitable for connecting directly to a microphone preamplifier – it is too small and the ribbon element’s impedance is too low to provide a useable output signal voltage.
 To solve these problems the induced current from the ribbon is passed through a transformer that transforms it into a useable signal voltage.
 Happily, the transformer also provides a balanced differential output suitable for running the signal through a microphone cable and into a preamp.

-[Impedance, transformers, balanced differential outputs and more are discussed in the fifth instalment of this series.
+[Impedance, transformers, balanced differential outputs and more are discussed in a later instalment of this series.
 For now, consider impedance as being anything that opposes the flow of a signal (the higher the impedance in Ohms, the more it opposes the signal flow), a transformer as a device capable of changing signal levels and impedances, and balanced differential outputs as being very useful when transferring microphone signals down microphone cables.]

 PASSIVE RIBBON MICROPHONE